Bachelor of Performing Arts (Stage and Screen)

 This full-time degree program is a Bachelor of Performing Arts (Stage and Screen) Course Code: BAPEASS18, Cricos Code: 109434B.

-The course is taught over three years, divided into 3 x 13 week trimesters.
-The program is delivered by ACA at our Sydney Campus, with the program accredited and qualifications provided by Torrens University Australia Ltd ABN: 99154937005
+The program is delivered by ACA at our Glebe Campus, with the program accredited and qualifications provided by Torrens University Australia Ltd ABN: 99154937005

-The program begins in February.
+The course begins in February.

 Contact hours: 2,964 hours